 E.2.1 Remote Administration

+E.2.1.1 Overview

 This service provides remote administration of the device and/or AE when an AE registers or registers with the M2M System.
 The mechanism is implemented using the first contact subscription and notification services provided/used by the Registration Service.

-E.2.1.1 Service Capabilities
+E.2.1.2 Service Capabilities